 Think of Iceland and there are several familiar associations: hip Reykjavík, the beautiful therapeutic Blue Lagoon, or perhaps our musical exports Björk or Sigur Rós.
 But this land of boiling mud pools, spurting geysers, glaciers and waterfalls is also an adventure playground.
 Its breathtaking landscape is an inspiration to artists and photographers.
 Iceland is the least densely populated country in Europe, with a pure, unpolluted and truly magical landscape.
 Iceland’s summers are surprisingly warm, lush and green, with days lengthening until midsummer, when the sun dips down to the horizon but never sets.
-During winter you can marvel at the amazing, undulating green, blue, yellow and pink lights of the aurora in the night sky, and the winters are not as cold as you might imagine.
+During winter you can marvel at the amazing, undulating green, blue, yellow and pink lights of the aurora borealis in the night sky, and the winters are not as cold as you might imagine.
 Regardless of when you visit, you can be assured of the warmth of the Icelanders’ welcome and their desire to share their culture and make every effort to ensure that your stay is a pleasant one.

 Below you can find various information about visiting Iceland.

 Iceland is a member of the Schengen cooperation which exempts travelers from border controls travelling between 26 EU and EFTA countries.
 A uniform Schengen visa issued by one of the Schengen states is valid for travel within the whole Schengen area.
 Schengen visa should be applied for at an Embassy representing the state where the main destination is within the Schengen area.

 People travelling with Canadian travel documents, whether they have a permanent residence status in Canada or not, have to obtain a visa for either visiting or transiting through Iceland.
 Please ensure your travel document is valid for 90 days beyond your return date from Iceland.